rerun/rerun/modules/stubbs/commands/rm-option/README.md

 Basic usage
 -----------

-Remove the  "--jumps" option from the `freddy:dance` command:
+Remove the  "--interval" option from the `waitfor:ping` command:

-    rerun stubbs:rm-option --option jumps --module freddy --command dance
+    rerun stubbs:rm-option --option interval --module waitfor --command ping

-The command listing shows the --jumps option is no longer assigned.
+The command listing shows the --interval option is no longer assigned.

-    $ rerun freddy
+    $ rerun waitfor
-    freddy:
+    ping: "wait for ping response from host"
-     dance: tell freddy to dance
+       --host <>: "the host to reach"

 Like [stubbs:add-option](../add-option), the `rm-option` command also updates the option parser script.